CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX06_Gettingstarted.md

-# Developing AI Applications with Azure AI Foundry
+# Developing AI Applications with Azure AI Foundry: Ensuring Responsible AI Practices with Content Safety

 ## Overall Estimated Duration: 1 Hour

 ## Overview

-This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to gain hands-on experience in building, testing, and deploying AI workflows using Azure AI Foundry's Prompt Flow.
+This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to build, test, and refine AI workflows using **Azure AI Foundry's Prompt Flow** while incorporating responsible AI practices.
 Participants will learn to initialize Prompt Flow projects, create and customize prompts, and develop flows using LLM and Prompt tools.
-The lab also guides participants through designing and implementing chat flows, testing them, and deploying them into production.
-Through practical exercises, participants will explore prompt engineering, monitor flow execution, and integrate custom copilots into real-world applications.
+The lab also emphasizes fairness, transparency, privacy, and security by leveraging Azure’s built-in Responsible AI tools.
+Through hands-on exercises, participants will detect and mitigate biases, ensure model interpretability, and apply privacy-preserving techniques for secure and compliant AI solutions.

 ## Objectives

-This lab is designed to equip participants with hands-on experience in building, testing, and deploying AI workflows using Azure AI Foundry's Prompt Flow.
-By completing this lab, participants will learn to create and refine prompts, develop and monitor flows with LLM tools, and implement chat flows for real-world applications.
+By completing this lab, participants will learn to initialize Prompt Flow projects, create and customize prompts, and develop flows with LLM tools.

 - **Initialize a Prompt Flow Project**: ou will learn how to set up a structured Prompt Flow project in Azure AI Foundry by creating a project directory, configuring essential files, and organizing resources to streamline the design, testing, and refinement of prompt-based AI workflows.